March – whole school re-opening

 Of course school has never completely closed so we have some tried and tested tricks to help keep us all healthy!

-It is essential that you provide school with an emergency contact who can get to school within ½ hour – please think about this when filling in your emergency contact forms which will be sent home on the first school day.
+It is essential that you provide school with an emergency contact who can get to school within ½ hour – please think about this and update your emergency contact forms if necessary.

 Before we return